-Modules must have a copyright message, a docstring and a reference to a test module that contains the bulk of its tests.
+Modules must have a copyright message, a docstring, and a reference to a test module that contains the bulk of its tests.
+New modules must have the absolute_import, division, and optionally the print_function imports from the future module.

 Use this template: